ioanlucut/bes-propres7-migrator/README.md

 using a special markup, to the `ProPresenter7` format (`.pro` files).
 This tool is particularly useful for those transitioning their song libraries to `ProPresenter7` and ensures a smooth conversion process.

+Right now, I am using it to convert the songs from our church that are written and maintained in a different repository.

 ## Features

 - **Simple Conversion**: Easily convert `.txt` song files to `.pro` format for `ProPresenter7`.
 - **Custom Configuration**: Flexible configuration options to suit your specific conversion needs.
 - **Advanced Sequencing with `BES` Sequence**: Automates song sequencing for efficient live presentation.
 - **Initial Setup Slide with `Macro` Reference**: Automates presentation environment setup for each song.

+## Why I made it?

+I noticed a gap in the process of converting and managing song files efficiently in `ProPresenter7`, especially for those transitioning from other formats or systems.
+My goal was to create something that would not only address this need but also enhance the presentation experience for operators and audiences alike.

+## How can you help?

+I'd love for you to check out the project on GitHub.
+If you find it useful, giving it a star would mean the world to me!
+Your feedback is invaluable, and I’m open to any suggestions, issues, or contributions you might have to make the tool even better.

 ## Installation